 If you end up buying several of these art instruction videos, you can rapidly end up spending hundreds or even thousands of dollars.
 But are you spending your money wisely? and is this an effective method of learning how to paint?

 I have done some research into learning theory to try to find out the answers to these questions.
-The answer was not what you would think, and I end the article with some suggestions for how to get the best out of these videos.
+The answer was not what you would think, and I end this article with some suggestions for how to get the best out of these videos.

 The Research on Video-Based Instruction